microsoft/onnxruntime/docs/genai/tutorials/phi3-android.md

 String promptQuestion_formatted = "<system>You are a helpful AI assistant.
 Answer in two paragraphs or less<|end|><|user|>"+promptQuestion+"<|end|>\n<assistant|>";
 Log.i("GenAI: prompt question", promptQuestion_formatted);
 ```
-You can also include limits such as a max_length or length_penalty to your liking.
+You can also include limits such as a max_length or length_penalty to encourage the model to produce shorter responses.
 ```java
 generatorParams.setSearchOption("length_penalty", 1000);
 generatorParams.setSearchOption("max_length", 500);